seventt/seventt.github.io/_posts/2021-01-04-git-reset-modification.markdown

 ---
 layout: post
-title:  "git command line to recover the modification"
+title:  "git command to recover the modification"
-excerpt: "git command line without using git add, with using git add and git commit"
+excerpt: "git command without using git add, with using git add and git commit"
 date:   2021-01-04 20:00:00
 mathjax: true
 ---

 ### without using git add

-for single file:
+for single revised file:

 ```sh
 git checkout -- filename